 Can I replace eggs with Mayo in brownies?

-Adding mayonnaise in brownies is common and can give your brownies a more complex flavor and additional creaminess.
+Adding mayonnaise to brownies is common and can give your brownies a more complex flavor and additional creaminess.
 Replacing eggs with mayonnaise in your brownie is less common but still possible.

 You can replace each egg in your recipe with three tablespoons of mayonnaise.
 Keep in mind that mayonnaise is made with eggs so do not use this method if you have an egg allergy.